 Obviously, it is incredibly possible to spend top dollar in Los Angeles, however, there are ways that you can make your money stretch and get more bang for your buck.
 You can, for instance, prioritise free or cheap activities rather than expensive tours or museum entries.
 For food, there are countless food trucks and fast food taco stands that are quite affordable — much more than a traditional sit-down restaurant.

-And for accommodation, opt for a bed in a hostel dorm or a room in a local’s house on Airbnb and stay in an outer suburb — Pasadena, Glendale and Highland Park are great options — rather than in more expensive areas like Santa Monica or Hollywood.
+And for accommodation, opt to stay in an outer suburb — Pasadena, Glendale and Highland Park are great options — rather than in more expensive areas like Santa Monica or Hollywood.

 Things to Do in Los Angeles